 Sometimes, the tooth must be cut in two to be eradicated.
 If this happens, your dentist will stitch your gums closed using dissolvable stitches and prescribe pain medication to help manage any initial discomfort or pain.
 Usually, you’ll need to wait a few weeks before placing a replacement prosthetic tooth in your gap.
 This will give your gums time to heal properly before you place an artificial device in the mouth.
 Your dentist may recommend taking an antibiotic or mouth rinse to prevent infection during this time.
 If you’re experiencing significant pain or bleeding after your extraction, contact your dental office immediately to discuss your options.

 Extracting a tooth is the last option after all other restorative treatments have been explored.
-For the best dental care tailored to your needs, visit West Lake Dentistry at 298 N. Hwy 16 Suite E, Denver 28037, or call (704) 483-1870.
+For the best dental care tailored to your needs, visit West Lake Dentistry at 298 N. Hwy 16 Suite E, Denver, NC 28037, or call (704) 483-1870.